-Being a Muslim in America right now is the more difficult it has ever been before.
-Harassment has become more than snide remarks on the streets, and has developed into brutal and violent Islamophobia unlike ever before.
+Being a Muslim in America right now is more difficult than it has ever been before.
+Harassment has become more than snide remarks on the streets and has developed into brutal and violent Islamophobia unlike ever before.

-The harassment continued, and also included an event on September 2014, in which an officer responded to an alleged noise complaint at Alamrani’s home.
-She and her husband were placed under arrested, and her children were detained for eight hours “just to torment her,” she stated.
+The harassment continued and also included an event in September 2014, in which an officer responded to an alleged noise complaint at Alamrani’s home.
+She and her husband were placed under arrest, and her children were detained for eight hours “just to torment her,” she stated.

-The harassment became so severe that in 2015 Alamrani went into early retirement for 3 months.
-Finally, in 2015 Alamrani filed a complaint with the Equal Opportunity Commision and was given the right to sue this year.
+The harassment became so severe that in 2015 Alamrani went into early retirement for three months.
+Finally, in 2015 Alamrani filed a complaint with the Equal Opportunity Commission and was given the right to sue this year.
 Alamrani’s story is not a rare one, and Muslim-Americans continue to face harassment every day.
-It is Alamrani’s lawyers hope that the mayor of New York City as well as the NYPD will give their support as that had in previous cases of Muslim police harassment.
+It is Alamrani’s lawyers hope that the mayor of New York City, as well as the NYPD, will give their support as they have in previous cases of similar police harassment.